iamstarkov/ispeakweb/README.md

 ## My responsibilities as a host

-I promise, that I will pick up new authors carefully, but nobody can say for sure how it will be going in real life with every author.
+I promise, that I will choose new authors carefully, but nobody can say for sure how it will be going in real life with every author.
 Shit happens, you know.

 ## Show me more!

-— _ispeakweb_ will have statistics page and summary pages per each author
+— _ispeakweb_ will have statistics page and summary pages per each author.

 ## Why should I become an author?